How to convert MP4 to GIF online

 Quality & file size: MP4 to GIF

 Transparency: MP4 does not support transparency.
-GIF preserves transparency.
+GIF supports 1-bit transparency (a single colour can be designated as transparent).

 Frequently asked questions